dietWall/setup_scripts/README.md

 # Improvements / Nice to have

-There is no real key management yet.
-The script fails, if there are existing keys.
-The script should:
+If you have any suggestions to improve code/tests, feel free to create a PR for the scripts or write me a message.
-- check if any key already exist
+More specifically:
-- generate a key with: id_KEY_TYPE_1...n.pub
+- I want to test password prompt automatically.
-- transfer the right key accordingly
+- add a connection check at the end of test_ssh_keys_deployment

-If you have any suggestions to improve the code/testing, feel free to create a PR for the scripts or write me a message.
+- Remove Password build_arg from dockerfile